 Annual Buckthorn Removal Project

-The annual Scott Carver Buckthorn Removal project helps remove buckthorn within the Oakdale Nature Preserve.
-The 2022 removal project was completed October 15.
+The annual Scott Carver Buckthorn Removal Project helps remove buckthorn within the Oakdale Nature Preserve.
+The 2023 event will take place Saturday, October 14 beginning at 9 AM. at the Discovery Center picnic shelter.
+To volunteer, contact:

 firstname.lastname@example.org or 651-501-5302